deepilla/gokismet/README.md

 ## Documentation

-Find documentation for the gokismet package on [GoDoc](https://godoc.org/github.com/deepilla/gokismet).
-The Akismet API docs are [here](http://akismet.com/development/api/#detailed-docs).
+Documentation for the gokismet package is [available on GoDoc](https://godoc.org/github.com/deepilla/gokismet).
+See the [Akismet API docs](http://akismet.com/development/api/#detailed-docs) for background.

 ## Installation